3 Reasons Basement Flooding Is A Worry In NC

 For example, imagine this worst case scenario:

 A homeowner departs on a leisurely vacation, but forgets to turn off the faucet and remove the plug from a second floor bathroom sink.
 The sink lacks the capacity to completely contain the stream of water indefinitely.
 In all likelihood, water from the tap will soon spill out of the bathroom sink and splatter onto the floor.
 Over the ensuing days, the pooling water soaks most of the second floor carpeting and begins trickling down the stairs.
-Given a sufficient period of time and secure exterior doors, the household flood will ultimately cause water to collect in the lowest point in the residence: the basement.
-Water will flow towards the deepest spot in that location, in fact.
-If the homeowner installed an effective basement drain, hopefully the flood from the overflowing sink will drain out of the home from this site.

 #2.
 Water Sometimes Enters Homes Through Basements